Kattis91/food-is-good/README.md

 - Instructions on how to add a favicon in HTML are taken from [W3Schools](https://www.w3schools.com/html/html_favicon.asp).

 - [Font Awesome](https://fontawesome.com/icons/pizza-slice?f=classic&s=solid) was used to add a pizza icon to the heading.

+## Deployment

+1. Log in to GitHub.

+ 2. Find the repository for this project, _Kattis91/food-is-good_.

+ 3. Click on the **Settings** link on the top navigation bar.

+ 4. Click on the **Pages** link on the left side navigation bar.

+ 5. In the Build and Deployment section choose **main** from the drop-down select branch menu.

+ 6. Click **Save**.
+Your live Github Pages site is now deployed at the URL shown.

+The live link can be found here - https://kattis91.github.io/food-is-good/